- About Prayer

 The Ten Commandments can be found in Exodus 20 and Deuteronomy 5.
 There are actually 11 ‘you shall not’ commandments and two positively stated commandments.
 So how does 13 become 10?

-In the 3rd century Origen summarized and grouped the 13 commandments into a list of 10 that could be memorized.
-In the 5th century Augustine refined the list by changing some of the grouping.
+In the third century Origen summarized and grouped the 13 commandments into a list of 10 that could be memorized.
+In the fifth century Augustine refined the list by changing some of the grouping.

 Protestant, Anglican, and Eastern Orthodox churches use Origen’s list while Catholic and Lutheran churches use Augustine’s list.
 Both lists include all 13 commandments.
 The only difference is how they are grouped.

-• Combines “no other gods” and “no idols/images” into the 1st commandment.
+- Combines “no other gods” and “no idols/images” into the first commandment.

-• Keeps “coveting your neighbor’s spouse” and “coveting your neighbor’s goods” as the 9th and 10th commandments.
+- Keeps “coveting your neighbor’s spouse” and “coveting your neighbor’s goods” as the ninth and tenth commandments.

-• Keeps “no other gods” and “no idols/images” as the 1st and 2nd commandment.
+- Keeps “no other gods” and “no idols/images” as the first and second commandment.

-• Combines “coveting your neighbor’s spouse” and “coveting your neighbor’s goods” into the 10th commandment.
+- Combines “coveting your neighbor’s spouse” and “coveting your neighbor’s goods” into the tenth commandment.

 Video: The Greatest Commandment and The Ten Commandments